-Students who have a financial need according to federal criteria and who complete the foundation graduation program may be eligible under the TEXAS Grant Program and the Teach for Texas Grant Program for scholarships and grants toward tuition and fees to Texas public universities, community colleges, and technical schools, as well as to private institutions.
+Students who have a financial need according to federal criteria and who complete the foundation graduation program may be eligible under the TEXAS Grant Program, Teach for Texas Grant Program, and Future Texas Teachers Scholarship Program for scholarships and grants toward tuition and fees to Texas public universities, community colleges, and technical schools, as well as to private institutions.
 Certain students who graduate early may also be eligible for the Texas First Scholarship Program.

-See College and University Admissions and Financial Aid (All Grade Levels) on page 39 for more information.
+See College and University Admissions and Financial Aid (All Grade Levels) on page 35 for more information.